Hungover? Here are 9 remedies that could really, actually help

-You're another year older than you were last New Year's Eve ... which only means your hangover's going to be that much worse.
+You're another year older than you were last New Year's Eve, which only means your hangover is going to be that much worse.

 But first things first: What is a hangover, anyway?